noah-alvarado/cs-337-project-3/README.md

 # cs-337-project-3

 # Recipes Tool
 ## Initialization
+First, make sure you cd into the bot folder.
 Ensure that you are running Python 3.7 or higher using the command `python3 --version`.
 The output should be of the form:
 ```commandline
 Noahs-MacBook-Air:cs-337-project-2 noahalvarado$ python3 --version